skrey/yellow-extensions/features/matomo/README.md

 [Matomo](http://matomo.org/) is an open-source web analytics software.
 It can show visitors, pageviews, referring sites and geographic information.
 To use the extension open file `system/settings/system.ini`, change `MatomoUrl: http://website/` and `MatomoSiteId: website`.
 You can find your URL and ID in the Matomo administration.

+The extension uses JavaScript to collect information, use the [traffic extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/matomo) as an alternative.

 ## Developer

 Datenstrom.
 [Get support](https://developers.datenstrom.se/help/support).